Palm cockatoo: Breeding

 Palm cockatoos only lay one egg every second year and have one of the lowest breeding success rates reported for any species of parrot.
 Offsetting this is their very long lifespan.
 A male commenced breeding at 29 in Taronga Zoo in Sydney, and a female at the London Zoo was 40 when she laid her first egg in 1966.
 Breeding takes place inside tree hollows that look like standing pipes.
 Fires play an important role in the destruction and creation of nest hollows.
 Fires allow the colonisation of microorganisms and termites, which enter the tree and start hollowing out the inside.
 Cyclones are important in the final stage of nest hollow development.

 Anecdotal evidence indicates a palm cockatoo reaching 80 or 90 years of age in an Australian zoo, although the oldest confirmed individual was aged 56 in London Zoo in 2000.
 Although longevity of captive birds is known, the lifespan of palm cockatoos that live in the wild is still unknown.

 Food and feeding

 The palm cockatoo often feeds during the early hours of the day, on a diet consisting mostly of wild pandanus palm fruits and kanari tree nuts.
 They have also been seen eating fruits of Darwin stringy bark and the nonda tree, as well as seeds from the cocky apple tree, beach almond and black bean tree.

 Drumming

-A 2023 study by Professor Robert Heinsohn from the Australian National University, has found that palm cockatoos fashion individual musical tools, in the form of wood and seed pods, to drum on trees to mark their territories and attract potential mates.
+A 2023 study by Robert Heinsohn from the Australian National University found that palm cockatoos fashion individual musical tools, in the form of wood and seed pods, to drum on trees to mark their territories and attract potential mates.
 These musical tools are used by the cockatoos to drum out highly personal rhythms and the tools are often highly decorated.